Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 and [PagerDuty](https://www.pagerduty.com/blog/scaling-engineering-org) go to such lengths to have competitive process.

 ## Why you need to run experiments to find new ways of working
-Your organization might already be involved with practices like CI/CD, an agile methodology like Scrum, open offices and remote work.
+Your organization might already be involved with practices like CI/CD, an agile methodology like Scrum, open offices, remote work, and open source.
 Why do we need more change than that?

-Well because CI/CD was obvious in [2006](https://martinfowler.com/articles/continuousIntegration.html), most agile methodologies were starting to become popular in [2001](https://agilemanifesto.org), even the original architects of open office agree it's dead (and now propose [libraries](https://www.fastcompany.com/90626329/these-architects-popularized-the-open-office-now-they-say-the-open-office-is-dead)?), and developer remote work was already old enough to have a book written about it eight years ago.
+Well because CI/CD was obvious in [2006](https://martinfowler.com/articles/continuousIntegration.html), most agile methodologies were starting to become popular in [2001](https://agilemanifesto.org), even the original architects of open office agree it's dead (and now propose [libraries](https://www.fastcompany.com/90626329/these-architects-popularized-the-open-office-now-they-say-the-open-office-is-dead)?), developer remote work was already old enough to have a book written about it eight years ago, and open source was already important last century.

-Real experimentation with agile process is becoming common and how long can you stay competitive using sticky notes based on 1970s factory work?
+Innovation in how we work is central to staying competitive; so why sticky notes based on 1970s factory work?

 <img src="{{ site.baseurl }}/assets/images/kanban.png" alt="Kanban" style="width: 90%;" />